 Cooperation and support

 Thol’ulwazi is a successful Public Private Partnership organisation.
-The Mpumalanga Provincial Government pays the costs for the staff of the mobile clinics as well as for the medication while Thol’ulwazi provides a counsellor and manages and coordinates the Mobiles.
+The Mpumalanga Provincial Government pays the costs for the staff of the mobile clinics as well as for the medication while Thol’ulwazi provides counsellors and manages and coordinates the Mobiles.
 A number of businesses have come on board to support Thol’ulwazi financially and in kind.
-Primary health care has been improved through partnership with the Department of Health.
-Employers, community members and churches have taken ownership.
+Primary health care has been improved through partnership with the Department of Health while employers, community members and churches have taken ownership

 Department of Health professional working on a Thol’ulwazi Mobile Clinic speaks to community members at a Mobile visit.